Maxlego08/PlayerActionsAPI/README.md

 }
 ````

-With this method you can override any action type already registered.
+With the method `registerAction(JavaPlugin plugin, ActionType type, Class<? extends Action> action)` you can override any action type already registered.